Click here to read the first part of this trip.

 Weather: Minimum of 9.2ÂșC and fine

-Last night was again fairly warm and when I get up at 8:00 am it is 10.5â°C. After breakfast I dry some of my wet stuff out and then packed up.
+Last night was again fairly warm and when I get up at 8:00 am it is 10.5â°C. After breakfast I put some of my wet stuff out to dry and then later pack up.
 We leave at 9:50 am for town.
-John and Ian left a bit earlier as they needed to get fuel and water and some other things.
+John and Ian leave a bit earlier as they need to get fuel and water and some other things.
 We leave Tibooburra at 10:00 am.
 It looks like there is rain out to the west.
+We head west on the Cameron Corner Road.

 |A foggy morning on the road to Cameron Corner||After I went through the small patch of mud!|